jaypipes/gdt-kube/README.md

 * `kube.assert.unknown`: (optional) bool indicating the test author expects the Kubernetes API server to respond that it does not know the type of resource attempting to be fetched or created.
+* `kube.assert.matches`: (optional) a YAML string, a filepath, or a `map[string]interface{}` representing the content that you expect to find in the returned result from the `kube.get` call.
+  If `kube.assert.matches` is a
+  string, the string can be either a file path to a YAML manifest or inline an YAML string containing the resource fields to compare.
+  Only fields present in the Matches resource are compared.
+There is a check for existence in the retrieved resource as well as a check that the value of the fields match.
+Only scalar fields are matched entirely.
+  In other words, you do not need to specify every field of a struct field in order to compare the value of a single field in the nested struct.

 Here are some examples of `gdt-kube` tests.